PTsolvers/Galileo23-MC1-GPU/README.md

 end
 ```

 This function mutates it's argument `R`, storing the result of computing the residual in-place.
 Also, this function is vector-valued, and returns a vector as well.
-Information about partial derivatives of such functions is describred by its [Jacobian matrix](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant).
+Information about partial derivatives of such functions is described by its [Jacobian matrix](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant).

-In [reverse mode](https://enzyme.mit.edu/julia/stable/generated/autodiff/#Reverse-mode) of derivative accumulation, also known as _backpropagation_, one call to Enzyme computes the product of transposed Jacobian matrix and a vector, known as VJP (vector-jacobian product).
+In [reverse mode](https://enzyme.mit.edu/julia/stable/generated/autodiff/#Reverse-mode) of derivative accumulation, also known as _backpropagation_, one call to Enzyme computes the product of transposed Jacobian matrix and a vector, known as VJP (vector-Jacobian product).

 To propagate the gradient information, extra storage is needed to store the vector, and the computed derivatives.